thunder-project/thunder/python/README.rst

 Analyses
 --------

-Thunder currently includes five packages: classification, clustering, factorization, regression, and timeseries, as well as an io package for loading and saving (see Input format and Output format), and a util package for utilities (like common matrix operations).
-Packages include scripts for running standalone analyses, but the underlying classes and functions can be used from within the PySpark shell for easy interactive analysis.
+thunder currently includes five packages: classification (decoding), clustering, factorization, regression, and timeseries, as well as an utils package for loading and saving (see Input format and Output format) and other utilities (e.g. matrix operations).
+Scripts can be used to run standalone analyses, but the underlying classes and functions can be used from within the PySpark shell for easy interactive analysis.

 Input and output
 ----------------

-Thunder is built around a commmon input format for raw neural data: a set of signals as key-value pairs, where the key is an identifier, and the value is a response time series.
+thunder is built around a commmon input format for raw neural data: a set of signals as key-value pairs, where the key is an identifier, and the value is a response time series.
 In imaging data, for example, each record would be a voxel or an ROI, the key an xyz coordinate, and the value a flouresence time series.
 This is a useful representation because most analyses parallelize across neural signals (i.e. across records).

 These key-value records can, in principle, be stored in a variety of cluster-accessible formats, and it does not affect the core functionality (besides loading).
 Currently, the loading function assumes a text file input, where the rows are neural signals, and the columns are the keys and values, each number separated by space.
 Support for flat binary files is coming soon.